Fishing in the rivers

 Three of the four zones (1, 3 and 4), are open zones, which means that you can fish freely within the zone.
 Zone 1 starts in Mandal center, so you can fish straight from the pier if you wish.

 Zone 2 is divided into several part-zones with separate advantages.
 You can for example get a whole zone to yourself, fish in a waterfall or a private camp ground.

 The fishing season for all four zones starts June 1st and last until august 31st, with the exception of zone 4 where the season lasts until September 15th.
 How to get your fishing license and other information, you find at Mandalselva webpage.

 To the west of Mandalselva, you will find the beautiful Audnaelva, which runs from the sea and all the way up to Ytre Øydnavann (35 km inland).
 Audna was the first of the rivers in the region who introduced salmon.
 Audnaelva offers varied fishing opportunities, and there is a fishing spot that is also adapted for disabled people.
 Besides salmon, you can fish for brown trout.
 During a regular good year 2,5 tons of salmon and sea trout are caught in Audna.

 Fishing at sea

 There are many wonderful fishing possibilities along the southern coast.
 Take a boat out to sea between Lindesnes and Mandal and it won't take long for the first fish to bite.
 You can expect to catch cod, mackerel and coal fish.

 The archipelago is a perfect place for fishing adventures, either you want to go out with a boat or try your luck from the shore.
 There are a wide number of islets, reefs and sheltered fjords, which make it very possible to find your own, secret, fishing paradise!

 In the mountain areas in Åseral you will find several small lakes full of mountain trout.
 If you are in the right place at the right time you can be lucky enough to catch a great dinner!
-At Åseral kommune webpages you will find maps and information about fishing licenses.
+At Åseral kommune webpages you will find more information about fishing licenses.